 We must go to our software project and create a new Automation rule for when the bug is closed.
-To do so, you will have to use a new type of component that we have not explained before, which is Branch rule / Related issues, to be able to transition the related issues, i.e., the incidence.
+To do so, you will have to use a new type of component that we have not explained before, Branch rule / Related issues, to transition the related issues, i.e., the incidence.

 We encourage you to try it by yourselves, and we leave you here the resulting scheme:

 Making this connection requires little effort and is less complex since native elements are used without custom development.

 As you can see, allowing our support and development teams to work together and align without overloading them with administrative management or manual procedures is possible.
 Both tools provide great value without requiring significant effort or extra dedication, so our teams will feel comfortable working with them, resulting in better service and product quality.